 Initially there was opposition to the new cup from the major clubs.
 As said, this was a time when European club football was beginning to really expand and the richest clubs felt that more competition between the biggest clubs on the continent would be more lucrative.

 Nonetheless, the League Cup was held in the 1960-61 season, after 16 clubs opposed it and 31 voted for it to go ahead.
 Villa were the first winners and have since won the League Cup a further four times.

 As said, the League Cup is a low priority for many clubs but it may surprise some that this is not a modern scourge we can put down to the riches on offer elsewhere.
 In fact, from its early years, clubs have not wanted to compete in the League Cup.

 Initially a number of top sides didn’t take part, but when UEFA agreed to grant the winners of the League Cup a UEFA Cup spot that soon changed.
 In 1968 Man United were the only side to refuse their invitation to play until Everton refused to compete in 1970-71 (in order to try and win the European Cup that year).

 Following Everton’s actions it was made compulsory for all Football League teams to enter the EFL Cup.
 Whilst it remains very much the third most prized competition in English football, for many fans the League Cup is their best chance of seeing their club lift silverware.

 In addition, the EFL Cup offers some of these lesser teams a chance to play in Europe.
-Only the EFL Cup in England and the French equivalent offer European places for a league’s secondary cup winners.
+Only the EFL Cup in England offers a European place for a league’s secondary cup winners.
 This double chance at glory gives the League Cup a magic of its own and no winner in February ever claims the competition is an irrelevance.